Naitreey/notes-and-knowledge/cs/javascript/language.rst

   However, this would generally be considered improper usage of the respective types.
 Because arrays have behavior and optimizations specific to their intended use.

+- When you delete an array element, the array length is not affected.

 Function
 ^^^^^^^^